 Our analyses suggest that missing AHA data on insurance products was not a major issue for most systems on the list.
-Among the 629 systems on the systems list, 14 percent (88 systems) had no reported information on insurance products for any of the system's non-Federal general acute care hospitals in 2020.
+Among the 640 systems on the list, 10 percent (63 systems) had no reported information on insurance products for any of the system's non-Federal general acute care hospitals in 2021 or 2020.
 We examined the percentage of non-Federal general acute care hospitals within a system that were missing insurance product data from the AHA:

-- Among the 358 systems that we classified as not having an insurance product, 70 percent (249 systems) were not missing data for any non-Federal general acute care hospitals.
-Another 12 percent (44 systems) were missing data for at least one hospital but fewer than half of all hospitals in the system.
-The remaining 18 percent (65 systems) were missing data for more than half of all hospitals in the system.
-It is possible that some of the 109 systems that were missing data for at least one hospital actually offered an insurance product, even though the nonmissing AHA survey responses for their hospitals did not indicate that the system offered an insurance product. - Among the 183 systems that we classified as offering an insurance product, 55 percent (101 systems) were not missing data for any non-Federal general acute care hospitals.
-Another 32 percent (58 systems) were missing data for at least one hospital but fewer than half of all hospitals in the system.
-The remaining 13 percent (24 systems) were missing data for at least half of all hospitals in the system.
+- Among the 380 systems that we classified as not having an insurance product, 75 percent (284 systems) were not missing data for any non-Federal general acute care hospitals.
+Another 12 percent (45 systems) were missing data for at least one hospital but fewer than half of all hospitals in the system.
+The remaining 13 percent (51 systems) were missing data for more than half of all hospitals in the system.
+It is possible that some of the 96 systems that were missing data for at least one hospital actually offered an insurance product, even though the non-missing AHA survey responses for their hospital did not indicate that the system offered an insurance product. - Among the 197 systems that we classified as offering an insurance product, 58 percent (114 systems) were not missing data for any non-Federal general acute care hospitals.
+Another 31 percent (62 systems) were missing data for at least one hospital but fewer than half of all hospitals in the system.
+The remaining 11 percent (21 systems) were missing data for at least half of all hospitals in the system.
 However, since we classified a system as offering an insurance product if at least one hospital in the system reported an insurance product at the hospital or system level or a joint venture with insurers, these missing data do not directly affect the insurance product variable.